AMReX-Microelectronics/artemis/Docs/source/usage/parameters.rst

             The type of reduction to be performed.
 It must be either ``Maximum``, ``Minimum`` or ``Integral``.
-            ``Integral`` computes the spatial surface or volume integral, depending on the choice of the integration_type, of the function defined in the parser by summing its value on all grid points and multiplying the result by the area or volume of a cell.
+            ``Integral`` computes the spatial surface or volume integral, depending on the choice of the ``integration_type``, of the function defined in the parser by summing its value on all grid points and multiplying the result by the area or volume of a cell.
             Please be also aware that measuring maximum quantities might be very noisy in PIC simulations.